Villanova-AI/villanova_developers/docs/villanova10/tutorials/compose/widgets-fragments.md

 ---
-sidebarDepth:2
+title: "Widgets and Fragments"
+layout: tutorial
+sidebarDepth: 2
 ---
 # Widgets and Fragments

-This tutorial covers the basics of how to create an Entando widget and place it on a page.
+This tutorial covers the basics of how to create an Villanova widget and place it on a page.
 It also incorporates fragments, adding it to templates to make it easy to reuse.

 ## Create and Publish a Widget

 For this example, you will use the App Builder to build and display a simple widget on a page.
 This is a quick introduction to one of the building blocks that make up composable applications.

-For a more advanced example, check out how to [generate microservices and micro frontends (MFEs)](../create/ms/generate-microservices-and-micro-frontends), which includes how to build and deploy a micro frontend as a widget in Entando.
+For a more advanced example, check out how to [generate microservices and micro frontends (MFEs)](../create/ms/generate-microservices-and-micro-frontends), which includes how to build and deploy a micro frontend as a widget in Villanova.

 ### 1. Create a widget